 There’s always an element of personal interpretation but a genuine story will ring true if it strikes a chord with other women.
 Forget the bluffers!
 What matters is making the most of our own experiences whether we describe them as orgasmic or not.

 Once we accept that female orgasm from intercourse is difficult, the more interesting question is how women orgasm during sex BY ANY MEANS (oral sex or manual stimulation of the clitoris).
 How can a woman who is familiar with orgasm from masturbation alone learn how to experience something similar during sex?
-Please e-mail me, Jane with your story.
+Please contact me with your story.

 Some ideas for context that might help others: